prabch/wp-debug-tools/README.md

 ## Configuration

-You can modify the following constants in the `wordpress-debugging-tool.php` file to customize the behavior of the debugging tool:
+You can modify the following constants in the `wdt.php` file to customize the behavior of the debugging tools:

 - `MU_PATH`: Path to the Must-Use plugins directory.
 - `ER_URL`: URL to the error revealer script.